-Pneumococcal disease disease refers to a wide range of infections is caused by the bacterium Streptococcus pneumonia/pneumonia.
+Pneumococcal disease refers to a wide range of infections and is caused by the bacterium Streptococcus pneumonia/pneumonia.
 The most severe infections, bacteraemia (a blood stream infection) and meningitis (inflammation of the membranes enclosing the brain), are a leading cause of life-threatening illnesses in Australia – particularly among children under two years of age and elderly people.

 Some types of Streptococcus pneumonia are commonly found in the upper respiratory tract (nose, throat and windpipe) of healthy people.
 As well as meningitis and bacteraemia, pneumococcal disease can cause pneumonia (lung infection), septicaemia (blood poisoning), and middle ear and sinus infections.

 The pneumococcus bacteria can spread between people through infected droplets in the air and by touching an infected person.
 It most commonly spreads when an infected person sneezes or coughs.